AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/mariadb.md

 ## Next steps

-By following this tutorial, you have created a MariaDB base connection using the Flow Service API, and have obtained the connection's unique ID value.
-You can use this base connection ID in the next tutorial as you learn how to [explore databases or NoSQL systems using the Flow Service API](../../explore/database-nosql.md).
+By following this tutorial, you have created a MariaDB connection using the Flow Service API, and have obtained the connection's unique ID value.
+You can use this connection ID in the next tutorial as you learn how to [explore databases or NoSQL systems using the Flow Service API](../../explore/database-nosql.md).